13 Best Kontakt Libraries for All Categories 2026

 The library contains hundreds of presets offering instant inspiration and playable cues for trailer scoring or hybrid orchestration.
 Presets are mapped across keys making them immediately playable, and you can build custom patches by layering orchestral sections, Braams, pedals, and motifs.

-Check our detailed review of Symphonic Destruction here.
+Read our full review of Symphonic Destruction here.

 8. Native Instruments Session Strings 2 Pro – Best Expressive Cinematic Strings